 Guests find it hard to leave, and many return over and over again.
 Past staff members return as guests, introducing their new families to the wonders of dude ranch vacations.

-For Jeanne Ross, our General Manager, the CTR experience has never ended.
+For Jeanne Ross, the CTR experience has never ended.
 She came to work as a staff member in 1966, and has yet to find a reason to leave.
-Over the years, she has filled lots of support roles including housekeeping, kids’ counselor, cooking/baking and running the office and eventually General Manager.
+Over the years, she has filled lots of roles including housekeeping, kids’ counselor, cooking/baking, running the office and eventually General Manager.
 In 2020 Jeanne has decided to step back a bit and train Brian McCormack, our chef and hospitality manager since 2009, to take over as GM.
 Jeanne will continue to be part of our team by handling the finances and just helping us keep with our dude ranch tradition!

 There’s one very special week we are extremely proud to be a part of.

 It isn’t a vacation style of dude ranch event, but the Equine Investigator’s Academy.
 Colorado Trails Ranch has been hosting this event since 1984, first under the American Humane Association, and with Code 3 Associates since 1996.
 This national school teaches animal control officers, and other animal professionals, how to recognize and investigate horse abuse.
 Today, we host two levels of this class which are accredited by Colorado State University.